 Can you teach attention?

 Some research suggests that attention skills can be nurtured starting at a very young age.
 One of the key influencers in learned attention is the ability to self-comfort.
-This might be because overcoming hard problems causes stress, and the more easily Baby can deal with stress the more he will be able to work through the task causing it.
+This might be because overcoming hard problems causes stress, and the more easily Baby can deal with stress the more they will be able to work through the task causing it.

 You can think of it like when you’re driving on the highway.
 Sometimes you need to turn the radio off and ask everyone in the car to be quiet so you can focus.
 Once you’ve gotten through, there’s a feeling of relief and you can once again safely enjoy light distractions like a podcast or car-games.